lantunes/netomaton/README.md

 ### What are Network Automata?

-A Network Automaton is a discrete dynamical system comprised of a collection of cells (the computational units) causally connected to eachother, as specified by a network-defining adjacency matrix.
-The cells adopt states at each timestep of the network's evolution, as prescribed by an activity function, *f*.
+A Network Automaton is a discrete dynamical system comprised of a collection of nodes (the computational units) causally connected to eachother, as specified by a network-defining adjacency matrix.
+The nodes adopt states at each timestep of the network's evolution, as prescribed by an activity function, *f*.
 Moreover, the network's topology can also change over time, as prescribed by a connectivity function, *g*.

 The network's topology is specified by the adjacency matrix, **A**, which is of size _N_<sub>tot</sub> *X* _N_<sub>tot</sub>, where _N_<sub>tot</sub>
-represents the total number of nodes (i.e. cells) in the network.
+represents the total number of nodes in the network.
 Each non-zero entry in **A** represents the existence of a link.
 The value of the entry represents a link weight.
 The matrix **A** thus contains information about the existence of links, and their direction.

 The network is evolved for *T* timeteps.
 The activity of the network is defined by the activities of all its nodes, and is represented by **S**<sub>*t*</sub>,